Travels

 4. Dillà Ristorante

 The second dish we chose was pasta with hot broccoli sauce.
 Yeah, I couldn’t stop ordering hot dishes in Italy.
 This dish was unique!
-If you love broccoli, you should try it!
+If you love broccoli, you should try it.
 The hot sauce was also great for spicy food lovers.
-So, the color of the dish was excellent, and the taste was unique!
-I recommend it to you!
+So, the color of the dish was excellent, and the taste was unique.
+I recommend it to you without any doubt!

 5. Gelateria Fatamorgana